schmar00/semantic-search/README.md

 This website provides a semantic layer to search a Catalogue Webservice by keywords.
 This example is built to search the EGDI (Micka) (https://egdi.geology.cz/?ak=search) CSW catalogue web service.
 For the search logic is used the GEMET thesaurus (https://www.eionet.europa.eu/gemet/en/exports/rdf/latest) hosted at the Geological Survey of Austria (Sparql endpoint http://resource.geolba.ac.at/PoolParty/sparql/keywords).

 ## GeoERA/EGDI test link
-preview http://www.geolba.net/semantic-search/ prepared for following browser languages: English, German, Spanish, Slovenian, Czech and Danish.
-This test page doesnot work on MS browsers yet.
-In general all modern browsers like Firefox, Chrome, Safari (and Edge?) are supported.
+preview https://schmar00.github.io/semantic-search/ to search in 23 browser languages (en, cs, da, el, de, es, et, fi, fr, hr, hu, is, it, lt, nl, no, pl, pt, ro, sk, sl, sv, uk).
+This test page doesnot work on old IE browsers.
+In general all modern browsers like Firefox, Chrome, Safari and Edge are supported.

-### Test link for geocat.ch
-for searching the geocat.ch (https://www.geocat.ch/geonetwork/srv/eng/csw) CSW catalogue web service is available under http://www.geolba.net/semantic-search/geocat.html

 ## Deployment
 * This project is not ready to deploy by installation packages!